notdana/SimulatedMapping1/README.md

 ## Acknowledgment

-This project was inspired by and based on the work of the [ https://github.com/joshnewans/articubot_one.git ]
+This project was inspired by and based on the work of this repo [ https://github.com/joshnewans/articubot_one.git ]

 ## Prerequisites